What Commercial Clients Really Want from Virtual Account Management

 The operational impact is a mixed bag.
 Visibility improves the precision of financial tracking and reduces some manual reconciliation work.
 However the system still requires humans or batch logic to execute transactions.
 It cannot support time-sensitive use cases that require immediate automated action which limits its value for a growing number of businesses.
 The lack of automation can hinder risk mitigation by increasing exposure to financial risks and can also create additional tax implications for organizations, as manual processes may complicate tax reporting and compliance.

-Full Operational VAM: Virtual Accounts That Actually Act
+3. Full Operational VAM: Virtual Accounts That Actually Function

 This brings us to the ultimate goal: Full Operational Virtual Accounts.
 This is the B2B infrastructure that modern businesses need.
 With this model each virtual account is a real functional account with its own address rules and autonomy.